Political violence in the 2024 United States presidential election: Violence against voters, poll workers, and at political events

 In September, an elderly Harris supporter at a rally was allegedly grabbed by his neck and thrown to the ground before being repeatedly punched by another in York City.
 The attacker also yelled racial slurs and was later arrested, after rally goers were able to subdue him.

 On October 30, a supporter of Donald Trump in Neptune Beach, Florida, was arrested after brandishing a machete in front of two supporters of Kamala Harris at an early voting location.

 During early voting in San Antonio, Texas, a voter was arrested and charged for allegedly assaulting an elderly poll worker.
 The worker reportedly asked the man multiple times to remove his MAGA hat at the polling location.
 In Texas, it is illegal to wear any clothing showing support of political candidates while in a polling location.

 On November 1, 2024, a voter wearing a "Let's Go Brandon" hat was reportedly struck by a poll worker after a verbal altercation over his hat at an Orangeburg County, South Carolina polling location.
 It is illegal to wear anything supporting a candidate whose name is on the ballot, but wearing a general political message is permitted by South Carolina law.

+At a homeless shelter in North Dakota on November 1, a man stabbed another man twice, once in the lungs during a heated argument.
+The assailant said he felt pressured by provocative comments in late October from President Biden and Vice President Harris that labeled "them [Trump supporters]" as garbage.
+The suspect also stated "we are at war" after the attack.

 On November 2, a 17-year-old male was arrested in Stuart, Florida after he allegedly punched a 70-year-old woman in the stomach at a rally for Kamala Harris.

 On November 3, a 24-year-old man went on a profanity filled tirade and assaulted a 74-year-old election judge at a Orland Park voting location, after being asked to not cut in line and wait his turn, the man also struck an 81-year-old woman.

 On November 4, an 82-year-old woman wearing a Harris pin was arrested on suspicion of a hate crime after allegedly assaulting a 55-year-old multi-racial Trump supporter in Edmonds, Washington.

 Additional security was placed around some ballot drop off locations in Washington DC during election day, after private security alerted the Metropolitan Police Department about an unidentified individual purposefully dumping screws and nails on the road by polling places and ballot drop off locations.